pbinkley/rcb-manual/sections/14-conclusion.md

 ### (f) Family Papers

-The restricted space in which the&nbsp;{%- include pagebreak.html canvas=371 -%}&nbsp;modern family lives, and the frequent moving from apartment to apartment that becomes normal in urban civilization, make the hoarding of family papers, whether ancient or current, a burdensome load.
+The restricted space in which the {% include pagebreak.html canvas=371 %} modern family lives, and the frequent moving from apartment to apartment that becomes normal in urban civilization, make the hoarding of family papers, whether ancient or current, a burdensome load.
 Surveys of historical documentation in New York, Pennsylvania, Virginia, and other